WMCAT.ORG HOME

 VALUES + AGREEMENTS

 Here at WMCAT, we are committed to creating a space rooted in respect, curiosity, and collaboration.
-To foster this environment, it requires a shared responsibility, between both staff and students alike, to maintain.
+To foster this environment, it requires shared responsibility, between both students and staff.
 Below are WMCAT’s values and agreements.
-These are values our students and staff put into practice each day at WMCAT.
-By checking each box + signing you agree to uphold these during your time as a Teen Arts + Tech student.
+By checking each box + signing, you agree to uphold these during your time as a Teen Arts + Tech student.

 CURIOSITY